zuiko21/minimOS/hard/sixtation.md

 thanks to the multiplane writes, easily done.
 A _temporary mask_ as per the previous examples must be computed, and then ANDing that with both INK and PAPER codes results on which planes will take the _normal_ pattern (INK) and the _inverse_ pattern (PAPER).
-If more than a bit is set from those AND ops, the pattern may be set at obce on all of them, thanks to yhe hardware trick.
+If more than a bit is set from those AND ops, the pattern may be set at once on all of them, thanks to the multiplane write feature.

 ### Palette